Polygonal fort: Second World War

 The war opened with the German invasion of Poland on 1 September 1939; by 13 September, Warsaw and the partly-modernised fortress of Modlin had been surrounded.
 The fortress was separated from Warsaw on 22 September and despite numerous German infantry assaults supported by heavy artillery and dive bombing, Modlin was not surrendered until 29 September after receiving the news that Warsaw had fallen.

 On 10 May 1940, German forces attacked the new Belgian forts, quickly neutralising Eben-Emael by airborne assault.
 The three other forts were bombarded by 305 mm howitzers and dive-bombers and each repulsed several infantry assaults.
 Two of the forts surrendered on 21 May and the last, Fort de Battice, on the following day, having been by-passed by the main German thrust.
 Modernised French polygonal forts at Maubeuge were attacked on 19 May and were surrendered after their gun turrets and observation domes had been knocked out with anti-tank guns and demolition charges.
-Late in the war, the ring fortifications of Metz were hastily prepared for defence by German forces and was attacked by the Third Army in mid-September 1944 in the Battle of Metz; the last fort surrendered nearly three months later.
+Late in the war, the ring fortifications of Metz were hastily prepared for defence by German forces and were attacked by the Third Army in mid-September 1944 in the Battle of Metz; the last fort surrendered nearly three months later.